 - Steroid injection

-When symptoms are severe or long-standing and have failed nonoperative treatment, a simple surgical procedure can often significantly improve the symptoms of trigger finger.
+When symptoms are severe or long-standing and have failed nonoperative treatment, a simple trigger finger surgery can often significantly improve the symptoms of trigger finger.
 Local numbing with or without sedation is performed and a small incision is made in the palm at the base of the affected finger.
 The tight sheath around the tendon is loosened so that the tendon no longer catches.